NguyenHongThaiii/cafe-springboot/README.md

 - add filter by time closed/open (done)
 - fix image in menu (done)
 - add statistic
-- add logging
+- add logging (done)
-- fix error logger error details when get body json
+- fix error logger error details when get body json (done)
 - refactor all code (doing)
 - add filter by createdAt and updatedAt all get all entities (done)
 - need to refactor code \id to \ when update or delete (WARNING-doing)